-Hair Loss Treatment and Surgery for Women
+Hair Loss Surgery for Women

 When we meet people, one of the first things that people notice about us is our hair.While not many are aware Female Pattern Hair Loss is more common than expected.
 Hair loss seems like a problem that is more prominent in men but in fact, is a problem that women face in nearly as much prevalence.
 This is the reason why Hair Loss Treatment For Women is so much in trend these days.

 For a lot of women hair loss starts occurring in their 50s and 60s, but many women still experience the problem at a younger age.
 Hair loss in women could be triggered by a range of factors.
 So you need to identify an optimum Hair Loss Treatment For Women that can bring the desired results.
 And this will be the right time to go for Hair Loss Treatment For Women.
 The most common type of hair loss in women is female pattern hair loss.
 It is a condition triggered by androgens (the same hormones that lead to male hair loss).
 This loss of hair in women occurs naturally after puberty, with no significant changes in hair volume.
 However, after menopause, it gets more intense.
 With the increase in male hormones as women age and the subsequent drop in the number of female hormones (oestrogen and progesterone), loss of hair becomes more obvious.
 Just like in men, testosterone is converted to the hormone dihydrotestosterone (DHT) with the help of enzyme 5-alpha reductase.
 The DHT effect then leads to the thinning and fall out of hair.
 With the help of Female Hair Transplant Surgery, you can reverse the impact of hair loss in women.

 Female pattern hair loss in women occurs in 3 main stages and according to that, you need to pick out the best Female Hair Transplant Surgery suiting your condition.